RishiGupta12/SerialPundit/README.md

 - Provide peer support on mailing lists, forums or newsgroups

 ##Author, License and Copyright
-- The SerialPundit is designed, developed and maintained by Rishi Gupta.
+- SerialPundit is designed, developed and maintained by Rishi Gupta.
 He does Linux driver development, embedded systems design, firmware development, circuit designing, prototyping, board bring up etc.
   Linkdin profile : http://in.linkedin.com/pub/rishi-gupta/20/9b8/a10
   Xing profile:

-- The SerialPundit is DUAL LICENSED.
+- SerialPundit is DUAL LICENSED.
 It is made available under the terms of the GNU Affero General Public License (AGPL) v3.0 for non-commercial use and under the terms of a commercial license for commercial use of this library.
 Contact author for commercial license.

   See LICENSE file in repository for full license text for AGPL v3.0.